How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 Changing border line color with Advanced Display options

-From the Format Cells dialog, we can change the borderline width.
-We will show you the process of changing the border width of the following dataset.
+From the Format Cells dialog, we’ll change the borderline width for the following dataset.

 sample dataset to change cell border width